 The residual pressure and flow at point of supply to residential lots must be a minimum of 200 kPa (20m) and 25 L/min.
 Check with Council as some specific areas may require a higher level of service.

-The minimum fire supply service level must be FW2 for residential areas and FW3 for all other areas.
+The minimum fire supply service level must be FW2 for general residential areas only, and FW3 for all other areas, including medium and high density residential.
 The requirements of FW2 and FW3 are described in the ‘Code of Practice for Fire Fighting Water Supplies (SNZ PAS 4509).’
 Some specific areas may require a higher level of service.

 To protect the level of service of new subdivisions, no more than 150 residential lots may be serviced, at any point from a single ended DN150 watermain.
-40 residential lots may be serviced by a DN100 main, but only up to If water modelling proves it will meet the levels of service.
-Connectivity of the water network is to be confirmed prior to further lots being brought forward for 224(c) release.
+Connectivity of the water network is to be confirmed prior to any further lots being developed.

 For the purpose of pipeline design, the maximum static pressure at ground level for each lot must be considered to be 1,000 kPa.
-Therefore, the design pressure range for specific pipeline design is 100 kPa to 1,000 kPa (10-100m).
+Therefore, the design pressure range for specific pipeline design is 200 kPa to 1,000 kPa (20-100m).